An Excerpt: Apistli

 She smiled at him, and it occurred to Apistli that she'd meant to be congratulatory; celebrating his long, protracted rebellion.
 But Apistli understood the price of war.
 A single year of combat was a year too long.
 Twenty was unspeakable.
 “I've just tried to do what they've asked of me,” he allowed.
 “Fulfill my duty as best I can.”

 She looked askance at Apistli.
-“Who was it that asked you to do something for them?
+“What who asked of you?
 You've lost me.”

 Apistli smiled tragically.
-“There's been so much war that people don't remember the United Miners of Kuautlali -- the strikers who started this whole war.
+“There's been so much war that people don't remember the Miners’ Union of Ixaya -- the strikers who started this whole war.
 The whole thing began with peaceful protest.
 When the Company retaliated with violence, the miners came to me.”

-He shook his head.
-“No. See, that's what I mean when I say that the miners have all but been forgotten.
-It was actually called the Declaration of the United Miners of Kuautlali.
-My name wasn't on it.
+“There is no Law of Apistli,” he said.
+“Never was.
+I didn’t write it.
+The miners did.
+It was actually called the Declaration of the Miners’ Union of Ixaya.
+My name ain’t even on it.
+Anywhere.
 I didn't come up with the terms of the offer, nor did I draft it.
 I just sent it.
-It was the Voice of El Llano who first called it the Law of Apistli, to make me look like some lone radical.”
+It was the Voice of El Llano who first called it the Law of Apistli, to make me look like some kind of unhinged radical out in the sun too long.”

 “Well, it was pretty radical.
 It turned out to be a historic document, didn't it?”

-“But you're glossing over the most important thing: the assertion that the silver found under Kuautlali land belonged inherently to Kuautlali people.
-The idea that they owned it, and that they needed to be paid for it, was revolutionary.”
+“But you're glossing over the most important thing: the statement that the silver found in Kuautlali soil belonged to the Kuautlali people.
+It’s the idea that you own it, and that you need to be paid for it by the United Silver Company.
+That was revolutionary.”

 “Zavala called it extortion.”